IFK Göteborg: Crest

 The crest of IFK Göteborg has its origins in the coat of arms of the city of Gothenburg which in turn is based on several other heraldic arms.
-The lion on a field of silver and blue is the heraldic arms of the House of Folkung, and the lion holds the Three Crowns of Sweden, both symbols being used in the coat of arms of Sweden.
+The lion on a field of silver and blue is the heraldic arms of the House of Bjälbo, and the lion holds the Three Crowns of Sweden, both symbols being used in the coat of arms of Sweden.
 This arms was granted to Gothenburg by Gustavus Adolphus.
 The coat of arms of the city sees the lion facing the sinister (heraldic left, which is viewer's right) side which often is interpreted as a fleeing lion, the normal being a lion facing the dexter (heraldic right) side, and IFK chose to use the latter on the club crest.
 Finally the three letters IFK were added on top.
 This crest has been used since it first appeared on the kit in 1919.
 These main elements have not been modified since then, but during the years several different designs of the crest have been used, occasionally having the lion facing the sinister side.
 In the early 1980s, the club standardised the design and only minor changes, such as element colours and different hues, have been made since then, with the exception of the years 1997–1999 when IFK, with Reebok as kit sponsors, used a crest with some more distinct changes to the standard elements.
 Details of the crest were slightly updated in 2020 to increase visibility and clarity, and the blue colour was modified.
 The new blue colour is the result of analysing different blue hues used in home kits from the last 40 years, and selecting the mean colour value.
 Before 1919 various other symbols were used, with the four-pointed star of the IFK associations featuring on the shirts until 1910.

+Note: when the lion of the coat of arms of Gothenburg is mirrored in the IFK Göteborg crest, it unheraldically holds a shield in its right hand and a sword in its left hand.